zhutoutoutousan/A-study-note-as-a-beginner/business/_log-B/log_business-networking.md

   - *So, here's what I'm thinking...*
 - Re-mention the question, and wrap-it up the deduction and draw a summary, action items and closing words
   - *To wrap it up, ...*

+## How to position your body when listening to others?

+## How to establish Initial contact?
+- Simulate & Inquire
+  - Sense of Priority